 While SolarWinds made headlines within the last few months for the sheer scope of impact, a sharp uptick in build and version control system compromises have followed in the intervening months, targeting third-party tools and open source applications.
-While some of these issues were successfully identified prior to becoming "production" problems, for other there still isn't a clear picture of how many clients were actually compromised.
 This is a massive problem that will only get worse as attackers continue to focus on this new vector of attack.

 Scope and Impact